-After I did my videos on X-Carve Vs Shapeoko (Ultimate X-Carve Vs. Shapeoko Part 1 of 3 ) I get asked a lot what kind of bits to buy and what they do.
+After I did my videos on X-Carve Vs Shapeoko (although now I use a Onefinity CNC) (Ultimate X-Carve Vs. Shapeoko Part 1 of 3 ) I get asked a lot what kind of bits to buy and what they do.
 I thought it would be best to write up a full post with links to my favorite bits as a constant reference for users searching for the best bits.

 I’ll start off with the links to the bits I recommend (click the description to purchase):

 1/16 down cut

 1/8 compression bit

 1/16 Ball Nose

 1/4 Ball Nose